lucachiaravalloti/enhancedjava/README.md

 	}
 }
 ```
 2. Write a class holding the values.
-Your class must have a method which signature is
+Your class must have one method with this signature
 ```
 public Object getField(TableFields field)
 ```